UKHO/repo-auto-patch/examples/create-pr-work-item/README.md

 # Example Azure DevOps work item creation
-This is an example workflow used to create a work item in Azure DevOps.
+This is an example workflow used to create a work item for a PR in Azure DevOps.
 In this example it is triggered by the creation of a PR by Dependabot.

 ## How to use
 1. Create a folder in your repository called `.github/workflows`, if it doesn't already exist.